-SB: Which piece from your latest collection do you believe every woman should pack for her summer vacation?
+SB: Which shoe from the collection do you believe every woman needs this spring?

 PG & DD: It’s hard to pick out a single style, because there is no single “Pedro García woman.”
 However, it could be the Sheryl style, a snappy suede sandal with a leather cuff—modern with a capital M.